rankutah/blog/sites/rank-utah/content/contact.md

 # Contact

 After hours?
-Leave a voicemail, text or email and I'll get back to you the next business day.
+Leave a voicemail, text, or email and you’ll receive a response the next business day.

 {{< cols min="18rem" gap="2rem" v="start">}}